Cheap as chips? Not any more as price rockets

 They also agreed that footfall has dropped significantly.

-"This has greatly impacted customers – fish and chips is meant to be a cheap family take away, but cod loin is more expensive than a fillet steak now.

-"The Government needs to help small businesses – it is not helping us at all."
+"We are definitely not getting the same footfall as we used to.

+"It's not just us, everyone is in the same boat.
+We have been thrown into the deep end and if you can tread water you'll survive.
+If you can't, you drown."

 The price of potatoes has also increased significantly.
-A few years ago, a 25kg bag would have cost £3.50, and is now sold for nearly £14.
+Andy remembers when a 25kg bag cost £3.50 a few years ago, and now sets him back nearly £14.

+Chris Minas, owner of Broadway Chippy in Walsall, has to charge £10.15 to be able to make a profit.

+"We only buy high quality fish, but the price has increased massively since Brexit because of import fees.

 It comes after UK Consumer Prices Index (CPI) inflation peaked at 11.1 per cent late last year and food prices kept increasing.
 The price of groceries leapt by more than 19 per cent in March compared with a year ago.